 - Increased efficiency: An integrated system streamlines your workflow across all departments.
 It eliminates the need to access multiple programs to get a full picture of the project at hand.

-- Improved employee satisfaction: Upgrading to a more integrated and user-friendly CRM means that employees will experience fewer frustrations during their workday.
+- Improved employee satisfaction: Upgrading to a more integrated and user-friendly CRM means that your team will experience fewer frustrations during the workday.

 - Streamlined employee training: Training your employees is one of the costliest investments your company makes.
 If all employees are using the same interface, it’s easier for them to master the system efficiently.

-CRM integrations are an effective way to increase productivity and profitability.
+The long story short, is that CRM integrations are an effective way to increase your productivity and profitability.